fbpx

 Instructions

-• In a saucepan, bring the pomegranate juice to a boil, reduce to a simmer and simmer until the amount is reduced by half or about 1 cup remaining in the saucepan.
+• In a saucepan, bring the pomegranate juice to a boil and reduce to a simmer.
+Simmer until the amount is reduced by half, or about 1 cup remaining in the saucepan.
 The juice will slightly thicken.
 Remove from heat and let cool.
-Once cooled, add the Dijon mustard and maple syrup, and set aside.
+Once cooled, add the Dijon mustard and maple syrup, stir, and set aside.

 • Preheat oven to 350 degrees.

-• While the pomegranate juice is reducing, rinse and pat dry the pork chops.
-Season with sea salt and black pepper on both sides.
+• While the pomegranate juice is reducing, rinse, pat dry the pork chops, and season both sides with salt and pepper.

-• In a deep skillet over medium heat, bring the olive oil to temperature.
-Place the pork chops in the skillet working in batches.
-Be sure to not over crowd the pork chops in the skillet.
-Brown pork chops on both sides about 3 minutes per side.
-Adding more oil if needed.
+• In a deep skillet, over medium heat, bring the olive oil to temperature.
+Place the pork chops in the skillet, working in batches.
+Be sure to not overcrowd the pork chops in the skillet.
+Brown the pork chops on both sides for about 3 minutes per side, adding more oil if needed.

 • Place browned pork chops into a baking dish and pour the pomegranate sauce over the pork chops.

-• Cover and bake in oven for 45-50 minutes or until pork chops are fully cooked.
+• Cover and bake in the oven for 45-50 minutes or until pork chops are fully cooked.

 • Remove from oven, cover, and let rest for 15 minutes.